 Generally speaking, one of the main conditions of release for superannuation is reaching your preservation age and retiring from the workforce, or having at least begun the process of transitioning to retirement.
 However, once you turn 60, you may be able to access your preserved super benefit and continue to be gainfully employed.

-‘Gainfully employed’ means that you’re employed or self-employed for gain or reward in any business, trade, profession, vocation, calling, occupation or employment.
+According to the super rules outlined on the ATO website, ‘gainfully employed‘ means that you’re employed or self-employed for gain or reward in any business, trade, profession, vocation, calling, occupation or employment.
 You do need to receive some form of payment (for example, not just a reimbursement for voluntary work) but the amount of the payment, the level of effort involved and whether it results in a profit or loss is irrelevant.

 What are the superannuation rules once I turn 60?

 To be able to access your superannuation once you’ve turned 60, you need to ‘retire’ – but the definition of ‘retirement’ is a bit different compared to the rules for people under 60.
 Retirement at or after age 60 simply requires you to end an arrangement under which you’re gainfully employed.

 What does that mean?
 Well, if you have more than one job, it means you may be able to resign from one of them and keep working in the other job(s).
 Ending one employment arrangement might mean you meet the condition of release for your super.

 If you have only one job, you can typically cease your current employment arrangement and begin another one if you want to, with no minimum time in between.